vegaprotocol/specs/protocol/0037-OPEG-pegged_orders.md

 **Reference Price:** This is the price against which the final order priced is calculated.
 Possible options are best bid/ask and mid price.

 **Offset:** This is a value added to the reference price.
-It must be non-negative or positive (see table below) and must be a multiple of the tick size.
+It must be non-negative or positive (see table below) and must be a multiple of the tick size defined by the [market framework](./0001-MKTF-market_framework.md#market).

 When a party submits a new pegged order, only a LIMIT order is accepted.
 The party also specifies the reference price to which the order will be priced along with an offset to apply to this price.
 The reference price is looked up from the live market and the final price is calculated and used to insert the new order.
 The order is placed on the book at the back of the calculated price level.